 Any mobile app developer worth talking to will have a collection of previous work.
 Inspect their portfolio to see if the apps are well-built and -designed.

-Aesthetics and layout are what most people notice first–whether the app is pleasing to the eye.
+Most people first notice aesthetics and layout- whether the app is pleasing to the eye.
 But also pay attention to the user experience.
 Is it easy to use?
 Can you quickly figure out what each feature does and how it works?

-If you can find their app on the app store, check out the reviews and see what actual users say.
+If you can find their app on the app store, check the reviews and see what users say.

 Factor #2: Client references